-Climate change, rainfall variability, and displacement: Insights from Assam, India
+Assessment of Climate change, rainfall variability, and displacement: Insights from Assam, India

 Abstract

 Assam, a state in Northeast India, has been facing the twin challenges of unpredictable rainfall and frequent flooding, intensified by climate change.
 This study investigates the causal connection between displacement of people and rainfall variability brought on by climate change in Assam.
 Using secondary data, it illustrates how shifting monsoon patterns leading to excessive rainfall have caused flood erosion and landslides, resulting in infrastructural damage, upended traditional agricultural livelihoods, triggering widespread, often cyclical displacement of people.
 This article reveals that there is a direct correlation between the amount of rainfall received and the duration and severity of floods.
-Additionally Marginalized populations are disproportionately impacted by these environmental changes, which result in widespread displacement and loss of livelihoods.
+Additionally, Marginalized populations are disproportionately impacted by these environmental changes, which result in widespread displacement and loss of livelihoods.
 Hence, it advocates for a long-term, climate-resilient framework for rehabilitation.
 By examining Assam as a microcosm of the broader climate vulnerability, the study provides important policy insights for integrating human-rights based approaches, climate adaptation and catastrophic risk reduction to address internal displacement Keywords: Climate change, rainfall, floods, erosion, landslide, marginality, displacement

 1.Introduction